wolfv6/keybrd/tutorials/tutorial_7b_creating_and_publishing_your_own_keybrd_extension_library.md

 The advantage of using GitHub is that users can submit pull requests.
 The advantage of using Arduino Library-Manager is that users can install your library through the Arduino IDE.

-Arduino Library-Manager is particular about directory structures it accepts.
+Arduino Library-Manager is particular about the directory structures it accepts.
-The directory structure of your keybrd extension library to look like this:
+Your keybrd extension library should have a library.properties file and a src folder, placed like this:

     keybrd_MyKeyboard/
         library.properties